lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 Notes:

 - evaluation using the codeboard ide (anonymous vs registered learners)
+- registered learners code is saved and reloaded while anonymous users code is discarded
+- rq1: differences in terms of their level of engagement?
+- rq2: differences in terms of their coding behavior?
+- an overview of the architecture of codeboard is given
+- not all interesting data could be collected (e.g. keystrokes)
+- the results of the evaluation are discussed
+- further research topics are given in the conclusion

 category: client-server

+interesting: 4/5

 ## Good-bye localhost: A cloud-based web IDE for teaching java EE web development to non-computer science majors